-Most homeowners in Marietta, East Cobb, Sandy Springs, and Smyrna are aware that their water tastes fine and passes every safety test.
-What fewer homeowners know is that the Cobb County-Marietta Water Authority’s water supply has a documented and researched interaction with copper plumbing that has been studied at the university level — and that understanding your specific water chemistry is the most useful thing you can do to protect your home’s plumbing and appliances over the long term.
+Most homeowners in Marietta, East Cobb, Sandy Springs, and Smyrna know their water tastes fine and passes every safety test.
+What fewer homeowners know is the specific profile of Cobb County’s water — where it comes from, how it’s treated, and how it interacts with the plumbing in older homes.
+Understanding your water is one of the most useful things you can do to protect your home’s plumbing and appliances over the long term.

 Where Cobb County’s Water Comes From